manpaco/imagect/README.md

     cd imagect
     mkdir build && cd build

-Run setup scripts from build directory with options that you want:
+Run cmake from build directory with options that you want:

-    ../setup [--compile_flags] --linux
+    cmake .. -DCMAKE_BUILD_TYPE=Debug

 And finally run make: